vishalpalaniappan/asp-adli-python/README.md

   ```shell
   python adli.py <source_file>
   ```
-The ADLI program will generate an output folder which contains the injected source files with the original folder structure.
+In the output folder, the ADLI program will create a folder with the same name as the program, in this folder the injected source code for the program can be found.

 Running the program will generate a CDL file that can be viewed in the diagnostic log viewer.